deemp/devshell/docs/src/modules_schema.md

 ### `commands.*.name (flatOptions)`

 Name of this command.

-Defaults to attribute name in commands.
+Defaults to a `(flatOptions) package` name or pname if present.

+The value of this option is required for a `(flatOptions) command`.

 **Default value**: